Ahish9009/CarAI/README.md

 ## Issues

+	- Gradient for car's general movement is too steep
 	- (FIXED) Car turning animation isn't smooth possibly because car is positioned using top left corner of the car image